-Check out our complete Codes of Conduct!
+Our complete Codes of Conduct

-More about the Fusion Dance NYC mission for Bravery and Safety:
+An overview of our mission for Bravery and Safety:

 We invite you to go outside your comfort zone and take risks: dance with new people, try a new move, make mistakes and mess up!
 Engage in physical & verbal conversations that might not be available to you other places.

 We are responsible for caring, communicating, and listening to each person on the fusion floor even more than we would on other dance floors.
 Approach each other with humbleness, listening, and respect.

 We are coming together from many different dance backgrounds, which has the potential to create new, powerful experiences.
 It also means that we cannot make assumptions about the dance exposure, comfortability level, personal boundaries, or training that anyone else has.